Ryan Cunningham is an associate in the Intellectual Property Practice Group in the firm's San Diego (Del Mar) and Palo Alto offices.

 - Ericsson Inc. and Telefonaktiebolaget LM Ericsson v.
 TCL Communication Technology Holdings, et al. (E.D.
 Tex.)

 Represents TCL Communication and TCT Mobile in a five-patent infringement action relating to patents Ericsson has alleged cover aspects of mobile phone hardware and the Android operating system, including multi-mode direct conversion circuitry, control program software and assisted GPS functionality.

 - Rosetta Wireless v.
 HTC (N.D.
 Ill.)

-Represents HTC Corporation and HTC America, Inc. in a infringement action relating to a portable, wireless file server patent alleged to cover aspects of mobile phone hardware and software.
+Represents HTC Corporation and HTC America, Inc., in an infringement action relating to a portable, wireless file server patent alleged to cover aspects of mobile phone hardware and software.